prembly/wordpress_plugin/readme.txt

 Automatic updates should work flawlessly; however, ensure you backup your site just in case.

+= INVOLCKING THE PLUGIN =

+You can inock the plugin from any of your desired button on your wordpress app by simply adding `idx_init` as the value ID of the button, we automatically bind our checkout widget with any button with such ID.

 == FAQ ==

 Where can I find help to understand how Identity Checker Widget Works?